BNP Paribas Arbitrage SA Buys 422,568 Shares of VICI Properties Inc. (NYSE:VICI)

 BNP Paribas Arbitrage SA grew its stake in VICI Properties Inc. (NYSE:VICI – Get Rating) by 164.3% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 679,786 shares of the company’s stock after acquiring an additional 422,568 shares during the period.
 BNP Paribas Arbitrage SA’s holdings in VICI Properties were worth $20,251,000 at the end of the most recent quarter.

 Several other hedge funds also recently modified their holdings of VICI.
 CVA Family Office LLC grew its holdings in shares of VICI Properties by 92.0% in the 2nd quarter.
 CVA Family Office LLC now owns 866 shares of the company’s stock valued at $26,000 after acquiring an additional 415 shares in the last quarter.
-Zions Bancorporation N.A. grew its holdings in shares of VICI Properties by 120.9% in the 2nd quarter.
-Zions Bancorporation N.A. now owns 1,131 shares of the company’s stock valued at $34,000 after acquiring an additional 619 shares in the last quarter.
+Zions Bancorporation N.A. grew its holdings in VICI Properties by 120.9% during the second quarter.
+Zions Bancorporation N.A. now owns 1,131 shares of the company’s stock worth $34,000 after purchasing an additional 619 shares during the period.
 Brown Brothers Harriman & Co. bought a new position in VICI Properties during the first quarter worth about $47,000.
 UMB Bank n.a. grew its holdings in VICI Properties by 632.4% during the second quarter.
 UMB Bank n.a. now owns 1,604 shares of the company’s stock worth $48,000 after purchasing an additional 1,385 shares during the period.
 Finally, Venture Visionary Partners LLC bought a new position in VICI Properties during the second quarter worth about $48,000.

 VICI Properties Stock Down 0.0 %